EMICS-2021/EMICS/index.md

 This virtual EMICS workshop will provide an opportunity to discuss possible application scenarios and HCI interfaces to infer users' mental state from eye movements.
 It will bring together researchers across disciplines with the goal of expanding shared knowledge, discussing innovative research directions and methods, fostering future collaborations around the use of eye movements as an interface to cognitive state.

-## How to join

-The registration for CHI is open now and more details can be found at [https://chi2021.acm.org/information/4702.html](https://chi2021.acm.org/information/4702.html).
-Workshop registration is $30 and all workshop attendees are required to register for at least one day of the conference.

-Early registration deadline is March 16 and please be aware of the significant increase of the registration after the deadline.
-Please register through [this page](https://web.cvent.com/event/a8d16df9-b428-4d49-87bc-38beca548735/summary?rp=b11164e1-a8ba-4d1a-b30a-2422a2d2fa27) and email us for the workshop registration code at <emicschi2021@gmail.com>.
-Looking forward to seeing you all at the workshop!

 ## Accessibility
 __Message from CHI 2021 WS chairs:__